mreaugusto/RSBC-DataHub-API/qa/roadside-forms/form-automation-js/DEVELOPER.md

 observer.observe(target, config);
 ```

-## Hot keys
+### Hot keys

-As a convenience, the sections can be filled by pressing Alt+1, Alt+2, et cetera:
+As a convenience for humans, sections can be filled by pressing Alt+1, Alt+2, et cetera:

 ```javascript
 // Set up hotkeys to fill form sections (Alt+1 to fill driver information, etc)